2023 Solar Incentives Guide for Batesville, AR - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Be sure to speak with your Batesville utility company about signing a net metering agreement.
-This allows you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Make sure you speak to your Batesville utility company about signing a net metering contract.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

-- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar system.
-Property tax exemptions allow you to exclude the added value of your solar system when you calculate the amount of property tax you need to pay.
+• Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
+Property tax exemptions let you ignore the added value of your solar system when calculating the amount of property tax you need to pay.

 Best Technology